haskus/haskus-system/doc/manual/intro.md

-# ViperVM
+# Haskus

-ViperVM stands for Very High PERformance Virtual Machine.
+Haskus stands for Very High PERformance Virtual Machine.
 Our aim with this project is to provide a fully integrated environment to exploit current architectures, especially high-performance ones (e.g. so called heterogeneous architectures with GPUs or other accelerators, NUMA architectures, etc.).